axelarnetwork/axelarate-community/documentation/Admin/validator_recovery.md

     kv_manager cannot open existing db [.tofnd/kvstore/shares]. creating new db Mnemonic successfully added in kv store
     ```
-7. restart vald
+7. Restart vald
-8. you should now see the following in your tofnd logs:
+8. You should now see the following in your tofnd logs:
     ```
     Recovering keypair for party X ...
     Finished recovering keypair for party X